dynatrace-perfclinics/obslab-otel-collector-data-ingest/README.md

 Substitute your values into the following command and execute it.

+Change `abc12345` to your environment ID and change `dt0c01.sample.secret` to the value of your API token (generated above).

 Note: Do not change the name.
 Leave as `dynatrace-otelcol-dt-api-credentials`

 ```